Seinzu/noweb_helpers/readme.markdown

 This repo contains several helpful tools for using noweb literate programming with PHP.
 At present there are two components:

 * A node.js tool that watches specified noweb files and performs tangle on them ("compiling" them into usable code) when they are saved.
+* A slight alteration to noweb.php by Henri Bergius to allow it to run in < PHP 5.3 (only tested in 5.2)
 * A language bundle file for TextMate on the Macintosh that will syntax highlight PHP code in TextMate.
+* A language plugin file for Gedit.

 ## noweb.php